1 - Overview

 2 - How-to guides

-The user can enter the required information for Event Streams through the Samsung Cloud Platform Console, select detailed options, and create the service.
+Users can create the service by entering the required information for Event Streams and selecting detailed options through the Samsung Cloud Platform Console.

-You can create and use the Event Streams service from the Samsung Cloud Platform Console.
+You can create and use the Event Streams service in the Samsung Cloud Platform Console.

 To create Event Streams, follow these steps.

-1. Click the All Services > Data Analytics > Event Streams menu.
-Navigate to the Service Home page of Event Streams.
+1. All Services > Data Analytics > Event Streams click the menu.
+1. Navigate to the Service Home page of Event Streams.

 2. On the Service Home page, click the Create Event Streams button.
-You will be taken to the Create Event Streams page.
+2. Go to the Create Event Streams page.

-3. Create Event Streams page, enter the information required to create the service, and select detailed options.
+3. Event Streams creation page, enter the information required to create the service and select detailed options.

 Category